Eganville woman sought help for 18-year-old son now charged in her death | CBC News

-Eganville woman sought help for 18-year-old son now charged in her death
+Lisa Sharpe sought help for her 18-year-old son.
+He's now charged in her death

-Friends say Lisa Sharpe was a loving mother who worried about son's mental health
+Friends say she was a loving mother who worried about son's mental health

-Friends of a woman killed in Eganville, Ont., last week say she was a popular daycare worker and loving mother who struggled at times to deal with her son, the 18-year-old man charged in her death.
+Friends of a woman killed in Eganville last week say she was a popular daycare worker and loving mother who struggled at times to deal with her son, the 18-year-old man charged in her death.

-Police found the body of Lisa Sharpe, 48, inside her home in the Township of Bonnechere Valley on Jan.
+Police found the body of Lisa Sharpe, 48, inside her home in the Township of Bonnechere Valley, Ont., on Jan.
 25. Officers have since arrested and charged her son Trey Gagnon with second-degree murder.

 Emily Petrini-Woolley was a high school co-op student placed at Ketcha Star Daycare when she met Sharpe, a longtime employee at the centre about 130 kilometres west of Ottawa.